Pranavjeet-Naidu/ConGo/step_2_overlayFS/README.md

-# step_2

-This repository provides a simple container runtime written in Go.
+This provides a simple container runtime written in Go.
 It leverages Linux namespaces, cgroups, and chroot to isolate processes.
-Below is an overview of how to use and understand the code.

 ## Overview